Commonwealth of Independent States: Founding

 The CIS announced that the new organisation would be open to all republics of the former Soviet Union and to other nations sharing the same goals.
 The CIS charter stated that all the members were sovereign and independent nations and thereby effectively abolished the Soviet Union.
 On 21 December 1991, the leaders of eight additional former Soviet Republics (Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Turkmenistan, Tajikistan, and Uzbekistan) signed the Alma-Ata Protocol which can either be interpreted as expanding the CIS to these states or the proper foundation or foundation date of the CIS, thus bringing the number of participating countries to 11.
 Georgia joined two years later, in December 1993.
-At this point, 12 of the 15 former Soviet Republics participated in the CIS, the three non-participants being the Baltic states.
+At this point, 12 of the 15 former Soviet Republics participated in the CIS, the three non-participants being the Baltic states of Estonia, Latvia, and Lithuania.
 The CIS and the Soviet Union also legally co-existed briefly with each other until 26 December 1991, when the Soviet of the Republics formally dissolved the Soviet Union.
 This was followed by Ivan Korotchenya becoming Executive Secretary of the CIS on the same day.

 After the end of the dissolution process of the Soviet Union, Russia and the Central Asian republics were weakened economically and faced declines in GDP.
 Post-Soviet states underwent economic reforms and privatisation.
 The process of Eurasian integration began immediately after the breakup of the Soviet Union to salvage economic ties with post-Soviet republics.